Reduce your costs with a Hospitality EPOS system

 An EPOS with a good stock management function should also be able to tell you which recipe items are impacted by an ingredient price increase, automatically update the cost off those recipes, and show you the new gross profit you will be making.
 This enables you to respond to price rises quickly and easily, whether by increasing your sale price, looking to change suppliers, or even switching out certain products or dishes completely.

 One of the biggest costs in running any business is your staff.
-With the minimum wage due to increase again in April & the additional increases coming to National Insurance, it is increasingly difficult to maintain staff costs at a level you need, in order to be profitable - particularly alongside other price pressures.
+April brings with it another rise in the minimum wage & the additional increases for employers National Insurance, making it increasingly difficult to maintain staff costs at a level you need, in order to be profitable - particularly alongside other price pressures.

 Most EPOS systems will enable you to analyse your sales data, determining your busiest times of day.
 You can then make sure your staffing is aligned accordingly.